 John Shumway joined NewsRadio 1020 KDKA in 2004 as co-host of The KDKA Morning News with Larry Richert.
 John began his broadcasting career as a disc jockey for WLAP Radio in Lexington, Kentucky, while he was in college and later moved into the newsroom.
+After 10 years at WHAS TV and Radio in Louisville, Ky, John came to Pittsburgh in October of 1988.
 John has been recognized throughout his broadcasting career with regional, state, and national awards.

 He resides in the Pittsburgh area with his wife, Sonya, and their two children.
 In his spare time, John enjoys golf, running, hiking, camping and singing in his church choir.

 Whether it’s Target, Neiman Marcus or Michael’s, customers whose credit card or debit card information is stolen by hackers feel violated and left watching their accounts like a hawk.

 The ice on the Allegheny River at East Brady is a solid crust.